Overview

 -

 ALPINE THREADS The exhibition celebrates AlpTextyles’ research findings, inspired by the unwavering bond between textile craftsmanship and artistic expression.
-Each canvas, printed on a special ecological material that simulates fabric, is dedicated to the work of a partner.
-“Alpine Threads” was conceived as a living exhibition that will grow along with the project developments to accompany the events related to AlpTextyles.Download
+Each of four 10-meter-long banners, printed on a special ecological material that simulates fabric, is dedicated to the research work of a partner.
+“Alpine Threads” was conceived as a living exhibition to grow alongside the project, following its developments and traveling to the project events.
+In October 2025, the fifth banner with AlpTextyles’ full story and results was revealed at the Final Event in Lyon.Download

 -